MicrosoftDocs/defender-docs/articles/defender-for-cloud/cluster-security-dashboard.md

 CustomerIntent: As the person responsible for the security of a cluster, I want know what views and actions the cluster security dashboard provides, so I can remediate security issues in the cluster.
 ---

-# Cluster Security Dashboard views and actions
+# Cluster Security Dashboard views and actions (Preview)

 The Cluster Security Dashboard gives the user the ability to view and take action to remediate an individual cluster's security posture.

 The Cluster Security Dashboard allows the user to:
 - View the security posture of the cluster.
-- Enable Defender for Cloud plans for the specific cluster resource.
+- Enable Defender for Container plans for the specific cluster resource.
 - Review vulnerability assessment recommendations for containers and node pools.
 - Review cluster misconfigurations.
 - Remediate the vulnerabilities and misconfigurations.